 - Neurovascular or Immune Disorders

 How could it benefit your health and well-being?

-CranioSacral therapy does no harm when practiced sensitively and respectfully by a trained practitioner.
+CranioSacral therapy does no harm.
 It often supports a shift in attitude in the client toward a more direct and intimate sense of their own well-being, a feeling of “being more at peace with oneself.”
 It also supports a natural shift to self-acceptance, a more natural capacity for loving relations, and a sense of being more connected to life.